ashakhatri007/CeptreDocs/pages/Examples/Pandemic.md

 </video>-->

 ## Execution

-Now we can finally start our prototype and see if it works.
 To run the text-based version of program, run the executable with the name of your Ceptre file as an argument.
-For example:
-`./ceptre-bin Pandemic.cep`.
+For example:`./ceptre-bin Pandemic.cep`.
 The complete code for Pandemic is as follows:

 ```
 cities : type.